Updates on Barnet Mencap's services and activities in relation to Covid-19

 This is where we will provide updates on our services during the Covid-19 (Coronavirus) pandemic.

-All of Barnet Mencap's events and activities are suspended until further notice.
-This includes all Springboard and Fit2gether sessions, Parenting Programmes and workshops, Autism Service socials and group outings.
-All appointments at Barnet Mencap's office in Hendon Lane are also suspended.
+Most of Barnet Mencap's events and activities are suspended until further notice.
+This includes Parenting Programmes and workshops, Autism Service socials and group outings.
+A limited number of appointments will be offered at Barnet Mencap's office from July 2020.

 For the people in our shared houses and who are supported through our Equality Housing Outreach project, we will continue to provide support where possible.